devbret/online-opsec/README.md

 * **[Tor](https://www.torproject.org/)** - "*Defend yourself against tracking and surveillance.
 Circumvent censorship.*"

 ### Browser Testing
-These are tools that one can use to verify how secure or insecure an Internet experience is.
-Or, how much information your digital footprint contains.
+These are tools that Internet users can use to verify how secure or insecure an Web experience is.
+Or, how much information your digital footprint, inside a given moment, contains or expresses.

 * **[AmIUnique](https://amiunique.org/)** - "*Learn how identifiable you are on the Internet[.]*"
 * **[BrowserLeaks](https://browserleaks.com/)** - "*...is all about browsing privacy and web browser fingerprinting.
 Here you will find a gallery of web technologies security testing tools that will show you what kind of personal identity data can be leaked, and how to protect yourself from this.*" (Recommended)